abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Horizontal composition of natural transformation](../11_natural_transformations/horizontal_composition_cube.svg)

-More interestingly, this cube contains not one, but two commuting squares (visualized in grey and red) that connect morphisms $F'Ff$ and $G'Gf$.
+More interestingly, when we compose the squares from the cube horizontally, we see that it contains not one, but two commuting squares (visualized in grey and red) that connect morphisms $F'Ff$ and $G'Gf$.

 ![Horizontal composition of natural transformation](../11_natural_transformations/horizontal_composition_cube_commuting.svg)

-So, there is a natural transformation between the composite functor $F' \circ F : C \to E$ and $G' \circ G : C \to E$ --- a natural transformation that is usually marked $\bar\alpha \bullet \alpha$ ( with a black dot).
+So, there is a natural transformation between the composite functor $F' \circ F : C \to E$ and $G' \circ G : C \to E$ --- a natural transformation that is usually marked $\bar\alpha \bullet \alpha$ (with a black dot).

-**Task 6:** Show that commuting squares compose i.e. that when you stack two commuting squares next to each other you get a new commuting square.
+**Task 6:** Show that natural transformations indeed compose i.e. that if you have natural transformations $F'Ff \Rightarrow F'Gf$  and  $F'Gf \Rightarrow G'Gf$ you have $F'Ff \Rightarrow G'Gf$.

 Whiskering
 ---